darlim9141/Ualcan/README.md

 Also download the [Web driver](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) want to use for program, Download the same version of the web driver as your current browser.

-After download Web driver, change the code line 5 and 14 accoring to [this](https://github.com/SergeyPirogov/webdriver_manager).
+After download Web driver, __change the code line 5 and 12__ accoring to [this](https://github.com/SergeyPirogov/webdriver_manager).
 Don't forget to install webdriver_manager to before change the code
 ```c
   pip install webdriver-manager
 ```